Health Care Guide Information

 Pressure on Chest/ Tightness:

-Enlarged tumor exerts pressure on the trachea, lungs, and chest cavity and the patient may feel chest tightness.
+An enlarged tumor exerts pressure on the trachea, lungs, and chest cavity, and the patient may feel chest tightness.

-Lethargy/weakness: Due to low oral intake and weight loss patient will complain of fatigue very easily.
+Due to low oral intake and weight loss patient will complain of fatigue very easily.
 Furthermore, patients may have paraneoplastic symptoms.
+To avoid lethargy, the patient must take food that contains energy.
+If the patient is unable to take large meals, small, frequent meals are suggested for easy absorption and digestion.

 Diagnostic Tests for Diagnosis of Thymoma: